clugston-joshua/clugston-joshua.github.io/_posts/2026-03-10-Transmission-Expansion-Planning-Problem.md

 for each line $k\in\mathcal{E}^{\nu}\sqcup \mathcal{E}^{\epsilon}$.

-The model provided in (1)-(10) was solved using Julia's JuMP with HiGHS initially, and with CPLEX later for comparison.
-A preference for HiGHS is taking over comparable MILP solvers such as CPLEX or Gurobi, as the former is readily available without the necessity of licensing, which may not be easily procured outside of academic institutions, or institutions which have funding available for said licensing.
+The model provided in (1)-(9) was solved using Julia's JuMP with HiGHS initially, and with CPLEX later for comparison.
+A preference for HiGHS is taken over comparable MILP solvers such as CPLEX or Gurobi, as the former is readily available without the necessity of licensing, which may not be easily procured outside of academic institutions, or institutions which have funding available for said licensing.
 Using an open-source, freely-available solver therefore allows a broader audience to reproduce the following results without restriction.
 With this being stated, however, an interesting and potentially insightful comparison considers the effectiveness of each solver as a means of ascertaining an understanding of which performs best in the context of this model and data instance.
 This comparison is briefly made in what follows, with the primary focus in any case remaining with the result obtained from HiGHS due to the aforementioned reasons just provided.

 ## Numerical Experiments